 We have a long way to go, and a great place to start to diversify the industry is by supporting minority-owned wineries in Napa.
 Here are a few winemakers who are making grounds:

 J. Moss Wines

-Gospel musician James Moss took his passion for wine to a higher level when he studied winemaking under former Opus One winemaker Mark Jessup and former Chateau Montelena and Winemaker Gustavo Brambila before launching his namesake label.
+Not to be confused with the gospel musician of the same name, James Moss took his passion for wine to a higher level when he studied winemaking under former Opus One winemaker Mark Jessup and former Chateau Montelena and Winemaker Gustavo Brambila before launching his namesake label.

 J.Moss focuses on single-block Cabernet Sauvignons sourced from fruit throughout the valley, though they also make Petit Sirah and Chardonnay.
 Their tasting room is just outside of Napa and offers courtyard tasting flights by appointment.

 - J. Moss Wines | Address: 901 Enterprise Way #B, Napa, CA

 The Brown Estate claims to be the first and only (!)
 Black-owned Napa estate.
 There are other Black-owned wineries, but incredibly, this is the only one that offers estate fruit.
 What that means is that while many wineries buy their fruit from vintners, an estate owns their own fruit.